Local workers - Occupations - Public Administration and Safety

 The major differences between the jobs held by the Public Administration and Safety workforce in Cairns and Queensland were:

-The largest changes in the jobs held by the Public Administration and Safety in Cairns workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the Public Administration and Safety workforce in Cairns between 2011 and 2016 were those employed as:

 - Professionals (+134 local workers)